JeremieDemas/JeremieDemas/README.md

 # About me

-- 🔭 I’m currently working on Blockchain technologies
+- 🔐 Graduate engineer in Cybersecurity from the CNAM Engineering School
-- 👯 I’m looking to collaborate on Blockchain projects
+- ⛓ R&D Blockchain Consultant since 2019
-- 📫 How to reach me: jeremie@demas-consulting.com
+- 📫 jeremie@demas-consulting.com